osiegmar/FastCSV/README.md

 - for 2.x version: Java 8 (Android 8 / API level 26)

 > :bulb: Android is not Java and is not officially supported.
-> Although some basic checks are included in the continuous integration pipeline in order to
+> Nevertheless, some basic checks are included in the continuous integration pipeline to
 > verify that the library *should* work with Android.

 ## CsvReader examples